tarantool/doc/doc/book/box/engines/memtx.rst

 Memory model
 ------------

-The ``memtx`` storage engine keeps all data in random-access memory (RAM), and therefore has very low read latency.

-The obvious question that can be asked here is the following: if all the data is stored in memory, how can you prevent the data loss in case of emergency such as outage or Tarantool instance failure?

-First of all, Tarantool persists all data changes by writing them to the write-ahead log (WAL) that is stored on disk.
-Read more about that in the :ref:`memtx-persist` section.
-In case of a distributed application, there is an option of synchronous replication that ensures keeping the data consistent on a quorum of replicas.
-Though it is not directly a memory model topic, it is a part of the answer regarding data safety.
-Read more in the :ref:`memtx-replication` section.

 There is a fixed number of independent :ref:`execution threads <atomic-threads_fibers_yields>`.
 The threads don't share state.
 Instead they exchange data using low-overhead message queues.
 While this approach limits the number of cores that the instance uses,